rschristopher/ischristtrue.com/src/ancient-views/fall.md

 # Fall of Man

 Modern Christians tend to view ***the*** *fall* as a single act of rebellion -- but in Genesis there is not one but three distinct rebellions against God, each with dire consequences for man and the created order (the cosmos).
+These rebellions introduced the three great evils of mankind: death, sin, and domination by dark powers.

-The full interpretation of these rebellions has been lost in our [modern views](../modern-views/index.md), but the ancient view echoes truthfully from scripture and can be interpreted through original and [apocryphal](apocrypha.md) texts.
+The full interpretation of these rebellions has been lost in our [modern views](../modern-views/index.md), but the ancient view echoes truthfully from orthodox tradition, from scripture, and can be interpreted through original and [apocryphal](apocrypha.md) texts.
-E.g., we know there were Nephilim in scripture, but we can only know the story of the Nephilim from [apocryphal sources](apocrypha.md) (specifically in *1 Enoch*).
+For example, we know there were Nephilim in scripture, but we can only know the story of the Nephilim from [apocryphal sources](apocrypha.md) (specifically in *1 Enoch*).

-Below is an attempt to outline the ancient view as best as it can be understood today.
+Below is an attempt to outline this ancient view as best as it can be understood today.

 ## 1. Exile from Eden (death)